ICRIN-lab/Stroop/README.md

 It is easier to measure key presses than the time it takes to name a task; therefore, there are "manual" Stroop tasks in which you need to press colored keys.

 Source : Stroop, J.R.
 (1935).
 Studies of interference in serial verbal reactions.
-Journal of Experimental Psychology, 18, 643-662. <a href="http://www.yorku.ca/pclassic/Stroop/"> Test </a>
+Journal of Experimental Psychology, 18, 643-662. <a href="http://www.yorku.ca/pclassic/Stroop/"> Read here original article </a>